-Section 1718.
+Section 17.
 Record Retention

 - A. A public adjuster shall maintain a complete record of each transaction as a public adjuster.
-The records required by this section shall include the following: - (1) Name of the insured; - (2) Date, location and amount of the loss; - (3) Copy of the contract between the public adjuster and insured; - (4) Name of the insurer, amount, expiration date and number of each policy carried with respect to the loss; - (5) Itemized statement of the insured's recoveries; - (6) Itemized statement of all compensation received by the public adjuster, from any source whatsoever, in connection with the loss; - (7) A register of all monies received, deposited, disbursed, or withdrawn in connection with a transaction with an insured, including fees transfers and disbursements from a trust account and all transactions concerning all interest bearing accounts; - (8) Name of public adjuster who executed the contract; - (9) Name of the attorney representing the insured, if applicable, and the name of the claims representatives of the insurance company; and - (10) Evidence of financial responsibility in a format prescribed by the insurance commissioner. - B. Records shall be maintained for at least five (5) years after the termination of the transaction with an insured and shall be open to examination by the commissioner at all times. - C. Records submitted to the commissioner in accordance with this section that contain information identified in writing as proprietary by the public adjuster shall be treated as confidential by the commissioner and shall not be subject to [insert reference to open record laws] of this state.
+The records required by this section shall include the following: - (1) Name of the insured; - (2) Date, location and amount of the loss; - (3) Copy of the contract between the public adjuster and insured; - (4) Name of the insurer, amount, expiration date and number of each policy carried with respect to the loss; - (5) Itemized statement of the insured's recoveries;

+- (6) Itemized statement of all compensation received by the public adjuster, from any source whatsoever, in connection with the loss; - (7) A register of all monies received, deposited, disbursed, or withdrawn in connection with a transaction with an insured, including fees transfers and disbursements from a trust account and all transactions concerning all interest bearing accounts; - (8) Name of public adjuster who executed the contract; - (9) Name of the attorney representing the insured, if applicable, and the name of the claims representatives of the insurance company; and - (10) Evidence of financial responsibility in a format prescribed by the insurance commissioner. - B. Records shall be maintained for at least five (5) years after the termination of the transaction with an insured and shall be open to examination by the commissioner at all times. - C. Records submitted to the commissioner in accordance with this section that contain information identified in writing as proprietary by the public adjuster shall be treated as confidential by the commissioner and shall not be subject to [insert reference to open record laws] of this state.

-Section 1819.
+Section 18.
 Standards of Conduct of Public Adjuster

-- A. A public adjuster is obligated, under his or her license, to serve with objectivity and complete loyalty the interest of his client alone; and to render to the insured such information, counsel and service, as within the knowledge, understanding and opinion in good faith of the licensee, as will best serve the insured's insurance claim needs and interest. - B. A public adjuster shall not solicit, or attempt to solicit, an insured during the progress of a loss-producing occurrence, as defined in the insured's insurance contract. - C. A public adjuster shall not advertise or infer damage unless an inspection of the property has been completed. - D. A public adjuster shall not offer to pay an insured's deductible, or claim the insured's deductible will be waived, as an inducement to using the services of a public adjuster. - CE.
-A public adjuster shall not permit an unlicensed employee or representative of the public adjuster to conduct business for which a license is required under this Act. - DF.
-A public adjuster shall not have a direct or indirect financial interest in any aspect of the claim, other than the salary, fee, commission or other consideration established in the written contract with the insured, unless full written disclosure has been made to the insured as set forth in Section 15G. - EG. A public adjuster shall not acquire any interest in salvage of property subject to the contract with the insured unless the public adjuster obtains written permission from the insured after settlement of the claim with the insurer as set forth in Section 15G. - FH.
-The public adjuster shall abstain from referring or directing the insured to get needed repairs or services in connection with a loss from any person, unless disclosed to the insured: - (1) With whom the public adjuster has a financial interest; or - (2) From whom the public adjuster may receive direct or indirect compensation for the referral.
+- A. A public adjuster is obligated, under his or her license, to serve with objectivity and complete loyalty the interest of his client alone; and to render to the insured such information, counsel and service, as within the knowledge, understanding and opinion in good faith of the licensee, as will best serve the insured's insurance claim needs and interest. - B. A public adjuster shall not solicit, or attempt to solicit, an insured during the progress of a loss-producing occurrence, as defined in the insured's insurance contract. - C. A public adjuster shall not permit an unlicensed employee or representative of the public adjuster to conduct business for which a license is required under this Act. - D. A public adjuster shall not have a direct or indirect financial interest in any aspect of the claim, other than the salary, fee, commission or other consideration established in the written contract with the insured, unless full written disclosure has been made to the insured as set forth in Section 15G. - E. A public adjuster shall not acquire any interest in salvage of property subject to the contract with the insured unless the public adjuster obtains written permission from the insured after settlement of the claim with the insurer as set forth in Section 15G. - F. The public adjuster shall abstain from referring or directing the insured to get needed repairs or services in connection with a loss from any person, unless disclosed to the insured: - (1) With whom the public adjuster has a financial interest; or - (2) From whom the public adjuster may receive direct or indirect compensation for the referral.